Overview of the MCAT, DAT, and Other Entrance Exams (updated 12/19/16)

 - DAT: Five (5) scores are reported for the DAT, one for each of the four areas tested as well as the Total Science score for the science sections.
 Each score is based on a scale of 1-30.
 DAT and GPA ranges for matriculants at each dental school in the U.S. can be found in ADEA Official Guide to Dental Schools, a publication from the American Dental Education Association (ADEA).
 A copy of the current publication is available for review in the Premed Office.
 Students who wish to receive feedback on their scores from the Premedical Office should be sure to release their scores to XU's Premedical Adviser when asked to do so during the DAT registration process.
 Additionally, students should rely on dental school-specific matriculant data found in ADEA Official Guide to Dental Schools to evaluate DAT scores and GPA.

 EXTRA INFO ABOUT THE MCAT:

-The MCAT is VERY challenging because, unlike most other tests college students encounter, you must be able to a) extract pertinent data from passages that often include lots of extraneous information and b) make inferences when given incomplete data to arrive at the BEST answer out of multiple answer choices that may all seem plausible.
+The MCAT is VERY challenging.
+You must be able to a) extract pertinent data from passages that often include lots of extraneous information and b) make inferences when given incomplete data to arrive at the BEST answer out of multiple answer choices that may all seem plausible.
 It is designed this way because physicians constantly face similar circumstances when dealing with patients.
-The MCAT is not like more "straight-forward" types of exams that college students may be used to, and as a result, you must begin cultivating the essential skills that will allow you to integrate and critically analyze information from a variety of academic disciplines.
+The MCAT is not like more the "straight-forward" types of exams that college students may be used to, and as a result, you must begin cultivating the essential skills NOW that will allow you to integrate and critically analyze information from a variety of academic disciplines.
 Students who plan on taking the MCAT are encouraged to proactively prepare for the test, throughout enrollment, by completing the appropriate coursework, developing scientific inquiry and critical thinking skills, completing practice passages and full-length tests, and taking advantage of an MCAT review course.
 Here are some things we encourage Freshman Premeds to begin doing NOW (and throughout enrollment) in preparation for the MCAT: